Making Time For Nine in Eastern Ontario and Western Quebec | Flagstick.com

 Luckily in Eastern Ontario and Western Quebec, we have a wealth of nine-hole options.
 We often hear from people seeking out a “smaller course” so we thought we would focus on a few of the offerings in the region (but be sure to look for and explore the others).
 You might be surprised to find out that they are some of the most enjoyable places to play, with no less attention paid to design or conditioning.

-We have plenty of examples to choose from but looking across the region I’ll pick out just a couple that illustrate that this form of golf can encompass all you need to enjoy the sport – a rich history, a picturesque setting, a test of your skills, and the social accoutrements that many of us appreciate as a key part of the sport.
+We have plenty of examples to choose from but looking across the region I’ll pick out just a couple that illustrates that this form of golf can encompass all you need to enjoy the sport – a rich history, a picturesque setting, a test of your skills, and the social accouterments that many of us appreciate as a key part of the sport.

 On the edge of Gatineau Park, in Chelsea, Quebec, you will find the historic Larrimac Golf and Tennis Club.
 Founded in 1924 this course is open to the public and a visit to this club will tell you that it is a real community of like-minded people.
 The club is not only a place for sporting activities, but it is a social hub as well.